How to Architect a Modular Computer Vision Pipeline for Production Reliability

 How modular design enables production maintenance

 The practical value of modular architecture accumulates over the system’s operational lifetime, not at initial deployment.
-Our experience with production CV systems suggests that the maintenance cost — measured in engineering hours per month to keep the system performing within its documented acceptance criteria — is 3–5× lower for modular architectures than for monolithic ones, primarily because fault isolation is faster and component updates do not require full system revalidation.
+In our experience across production CV engagements, the maintenance cost — measured in engineering hours per month to keep the system performing within its documented acceptance criteria — is 3–5× lower for modular architectures than for monolithic ones (an observed range, not a benchmarked industry rate), primarily because fault isolation is faster and component updates do not require full system revalidation.

 When the pharmaceutical inspection systems we have described need to add a new defect type to their detection capability, the modular architecture means only the model and its training data change.
 The acquisition, preprocessing, and post-processing stages remain stable.
 The validation effort is proportionate to the change — model performance verification rather than full pipeline revalidation.